catamphetamine/react-phone-number-input/README.md

 There have been some [reports](https://github.com/catamphetamine/react-phone-number-input/issues/59) of non-stock Android keyboards not handling caret positioning properly.
 I don't have such an Android phone at my disposal to debug that issue.

+## Extensions

+This component is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which is a rewrite of Google's [`libphonenumber`](https://github.com/googlei18n/libphonenumber) library which [doesn't support](libphonenumber.appspot.com) entering phone extensions in "as you type" mode because "as you type" formatter was originally written by Google for the Android OS phone call app.
+Also, there's no international standard for some kind of a phone extension separator character so that's another reason.
+So, as it is, "as you type" formatter does not support entering phone extensions, and is unlikely to neither support those in some future nor accept pull requests adding such functionality.

+Currently we live in an age where everyone has a personal mobile phone, even businesses migrate from stationary phones to mobile ones by giving "work mobile phones" to their employees.
+Still, if phone extension input is required (e.g. some kind of a corporate application) one can add a separate hidden field for that which would get expanded manually by a user when he clicks some kind of an "Add extension" link below the phone input or to the right of it.

+## Validation

+This component is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which is a rewrite of Google's [`libphonenumber`](https://github.com/googlei18n/libphonenumber) library which [doesn't enforce](libphonenumber.appspot.com) any validation rules when entering phone numbers in "as you type" mode.
+The rationale is that it's better to not loose a customer just because his phone number is not supported yet (it takes time) by the library.
+If a user inputs an invalid phone number he just looses the formatting feature but is still able to submit the form.

 ## Bug reporting

 If you think that the phone number parsing/formatting/validation engine malfunctions for a particular phone number then follow the [bug reporting instructions in `libphonenumber-js` repo](https://github.com/catamphetamine/libphonenumber-js#bug-reporting).